xyxj1024/xyxj1024.github.io/_posts/2023-06-25-a-control-plane-for-containerized-envoy-proxies.md

 ## Upstream Service

-In [this demo](https://github.com/xyxj1024/envoy-playground/tree/main/demo3), Envoy is configured to send requests to upstream IP addresses such as `www.google.com/robots.txt` and `www.wustl.edu/robots.txt`.
+In [my previous control plane demo](https://github.com/xyxj1024/envoy-playground/tree/main/demo3), one single, standalone Envoy proxy is configured to send requests to upstream IP addresses such as `www.google.com/robots.txt` and `www.wustl.edu/robots.txt`.
 We might also want Envoy to connect to our own application services.
 To illustrate this, I use the following program:

 ```go
 package main